losnoco/Cog/Frameworks/OpenMPT/OpenMPT/README.md

      -  Visual Studio 2017 XP targeting toolset

- -  OpenMPT requires the compile host system to be Windows 8.1 (or later) amd64, or Windows 11 (or later) ARM64.
+ -  OpenMPT requires the compile host system to be Windows 8.1 (or later) on amd64 for VS2019 and VS2017, Windows 10 (or later) on amd64 for VS2022, or Windows 11 (or later) ARM64.

  -  In order to build OpenMPT for Windows XP, the Visual Studio 2017 XP targeting toolset as well as the Windows 8.1 SDK need to be installed.
 The